javapia/remonode-notify-test/README.md

 Pushes to this repo carry no meaning beyond "an event happened".

 - push 2 (17 Aug, 17:0x KST) — second delivery test
-- push 3 — after the URL and secret were re-pointed